Hinduism in the United States: Hindu temples in America

-Other temples include the Malibu Hindu Temple, built in 1981 in Calabasas, California, and owned and operated by the Hindu Temple Society of Southern California.
-In addition, Swaminarayan temples exist in almost 20 states.

 The oldest Hindu temple in Texas is the Shree Raseshwari Radha Rani temple at Radha Madhav Dham, Austin.
 The temple was established by Jagadguru Shree Kripaluji Maharaj.
 It is one of the largest Hindu temple complexes in the Western Hemisphere, and the largest in North America.

-Parashakthi Temple in Pontiac, Michigan, is a Tirtha Peetham for Goddess "Shakthi," or the "Great Divine Mother" in Hinduism.
-The temple was envisioned in 1994 by Dr. G. Krishna Kumar in a deep meditative Kundalini experience of "Adi Shakthi".

-Akshardham in Robbinsville, New Jersey, is one of the largest stone Hindu temples in the United States.
+Swaminarayan Akshardham in Robbinsville, New Jersey, is one of the largest stone Hindu temples in the United States.

 In 2010, the Bharatiya Temple of Northwest Indiana temple was opened next to the Indian American Cultural Center in Merrillville, Indiana.
 The Bharatiya Temple allows four different Hindu groups as well as a Jain group to worship together.

 The Sri Ganesha Temple of Alaska in Anchorage, Alaska, is the northernmost Hindu temple in the world.

 Discrimination and biases

 Early immigration struggles

 As a result of the Bellingham Riots in Bellingham, Washington, on September 5, 1907, some 125 Indians (mostly Sikhs but labelled as Hindus) were driven out of town by a mob of 400-500 white men.
 Some victims of the riots migrated to Everett, Washington, where they received similar treatment two months later.
 Riots occurred during this period in Vancouver, British Columbia, and California.

 In the 1923 case United States v.
 Bhagat Singh Thind, the Supreme Court ruled that Thind and other South Asians were not "free white persons" according to a 1790 federal law that stated that only white immigrants could apply for naturalized citizenship.
 The Immigration Act of 1924 prohibited the immigration of Asians such as Middle Easterners and Indians.

 The first wave of South Asian immigrants in America was predominantly Punjabi Sikhs, who migrated to the West Coast in the early 20th century due to economic hardships in India.
-They typically labored in agriculture, railroads, and lumberyards, establishing communities and the first Sikh temple in California by 1912.
+They typically labored in agriculture, railroads, and lumber yards, establishing communities and the first Sikh temple in California by 1912.
 In the early 1900s, White Americans labeled all South Asian immigrants “Hindoos,” regardless of their religion, labeling them as an economic and cultural threat and leading to hostility, violent attacks, and forced expulsions by white workers in towns like Bellingham, Washington.
 Sentiments intensified through organizations like the Asiatic Exclusion League and widespread media portrayal of an alleged "Hindoo invasion."